nmdzl/Memento/README.md

 # Memento - Free Video Album

-Enjoy building your Free Vide Album!
+Enjoy building your Own Video Album!

-## Instructions
+## Installation

 You must have Node.JS and React.JS installed in your system to run this web application.

+## Front-end Compilation

+1. Navigate to the project directory *.../memento*.
+2. Run `npm install`.
+3. Run `npm start`.
+4. You can access the app application on *localhost:3000*.

 ## Server